Monday Morning Message with Jason Beem for Sept. 15, 2025

 A good Monday morning to you all!
 Hope everyone’s weekend went well and that you were able to find some winners.

-It seemed that Churchill’s big Saturday for the most part was formful, and of course Notable Speech was a very obvious winner at Woodbine in the Mile (G1) over there.
+It seemed that Churchill’s big Saturday for the most part was formful, and of course, Notable Speech was a very obvious winner at Woodbine in the Mile (G1) over there.
 I was a big fan of Argos in the Summer S. (G1) after his effort in the Soaring Free S. last time out, so I was glad to see him get up and score under Flavien Prat.

 Here in Virginia, we closed out our annual summer season at Colonial Downs with a nice 10-race card on Saturday.
 We ran 41 days this summer, which was about 50% more than we’d run the last couple of years.
-It was the first time since I’d been here that we’ve run four days a week, and over all I think everything went pretty well.
+It was the first time since I’d been here that we’ve run four days a week, and overall I think everything went pretty well.

 I mentioned on my show today that this summer I felt the most “at home” in Virginia as I had in any summer previously.
 I think part of that is just after seven summers up here, I know the area so much more.